 Another, less commonly applicable exception is for a person whose conviction was the result of a guilty and no-contest plea before April 1, 1997 as the result of a plea agreement.

-As the above reflects, you must have had immigrant status, that is your green card, for at least five years to be eligible for cancellation of removal.
-You also must have been in the U.S. for at least seven years (in any lawful status) before you committed the offense resulting in the issuance of a notice to appear before an immigration judge.
+As the above reflects, you must have had immigrant status, that is your green card=holder status, for at least five years to be eligible for cancellation of removal.
+You also must have been in the U.S. for at least seven years (in any lawful status) before you committed the offense that resulted your receiving a notice to appear before an immigration judge.
 For example, consider these hypothetical events:

 In addition to meeting the criteria for cancellation of removal, the relief is completely discretionary.
 You will be at the mercy of the immigration judge.
-If the judge decides that you do not deserve to stay in the U.S., he or she will issue an order of removal.
+A judge who decides that you do not deserve to stay in the U.S. will issue an order of removal.

-You would have the right to appeal an immigration judge's decision on the following grounds:
+You would have the right to appeal an immigration judge's decision on either of the following grounds:

-If you are not a U.S. citizen, overcoming any drug crime to retain immigrant status is no easy task, and you should not attempt to evaluate your eligibility based solely on the information above.
+If you are not a U.S. citizen, overcoming any drug crime to retain immigrant status is no easy task.
+Do not attempt to evaluate your eligibility based solely on the information above.
 Even if you meet the basic criteria, you must still convince an immigration judge that allowing you to stay a resident is not contrary to the welfare of the U.S. public and that you deserve to retain your status.
 You are strongly urged to consult an experienced immigration attorney to discuss your situation.
 Doing so will optimize the chance of success.